-The Derby City holds bi- monthly information meetings to which all enquirers are invited.
-These meetings are intended to provide an overall picture of adopting in Derby, and will include information about Derby children currently needing adoptive homes.
-This also provides an opportunity to talk to experienced adoption workers and adoptive parents.
-Attendees will be informed that priority will be given to those who are able to meet the needs of the children requiring adoption, for example, currently older children, sibling groups, and therefore it may not be practical to assess everyone.
+Derby City holds bi- monthly information meetings to which all enquirers are invited.
+Some enquirers may prefer a private home visit which can be arranged.
+These meetings are intended to provide an overall picture of adopting a child in general with an emphasis on the needs of children requiring adoption in Derby City.
+The meetings also provide an opportunity to talk to experienced adoption workers and adoptive parents.
+Attendees will be informed that priority will be given to those who are able to meet the needs of the children requiring adoption, for example, older children, sibling groups, and children with complex needs.

-People wishing to proceed will receive an initial visit from an adoption worker where their personal circumstances will be discussed.
-If the enquiry proceeds, further information is obtained to enable all the checks and references to be undertaken.
+People wishing to proceed will receive an initial visit from an adoption worker where their personal circumstances will be discussed and this is the opportunity for prospective adopters and social workers to fully discuss the adoption process and the roles and expectations of both parties.
+If the prospective adopters wish to proceed after the home study - and the Adoption Agency is in agreement - an application form will be completed and information provided by the applicant to enable all the checks and references to be undertaken.

 Checks and references will be requested from the following:

-- Criminal Records Bureau; - CAFCAS;

-- Health Visitor; - Social Services Departments for other areas in which the applicants have lived; - employer or educational tutor if the applicants are still attending college; - self-employed applicants will need to obtain a reference from a contractor, supplier or customer; plus bank or accountant - the Education Department and relevant schools or nurseries will be contacted for a reference if the applicant has, or has had, children of school age; - Overseas Residency applicants will need to obtain a Certificate of Good Conduct from the Embassy or Consulate for the relevant Country; - members of Armed Forces applicants will need to give their service number and checks will be taken up through SSAFA; - where applicants have been previously married, or lived with another partner, the absent partner will be contacted unless there are exceptional reasons not to do so.
+- Criminal Records Bureau; with particular arrangements if the applicant has lived for a period in another country - Health Visitor; where the applicants have children already - Children & Young People's Departments in both this and other areas in which the applicants have lived; - Employer or educational tutor if the applicants are attending college; particular references will be required where applicants have previously worked with children or vulnerable adults. - Self-employed applicants will need to obtain a reference from a contractor, supplier or customer; plus bank or accountant - The Education Department and relevant schools or nurseries will be contacted for a reference if the applicant has, or has had, children of school age; - Overseas Residency applicants will need to obtain a Certificate of Good Conduct from the Embassy or Consulate for the relevant Country; - Members of Armed Forces applicants will need to give their service number and checks will be taken up through SSAFA; - Where applicants have been previously married, or lived with another partner who have cared for children, the absent partner will be contacted unless there are exceptional reasons not to do so. - Applicants will be asked to provide 6 personal referees if a couple and 4 if a single applicant.